ProximusLoyd/appdevel/README.md

-# appdevel
+# LS_Table

-This project provides scripts to list directory contents in a detailed, table-like format.
-It includes implementations in both Rust and Python.
+This project have commands scripted to list directory contents in a detailed, table format like nushell.
+It includes implementations for both Rust and Python.

 ## Rust Version

 ### Building

 To build the Rust project, you need Rust and Cargo.
-You can install them from [rust-lang.org](https://www.rust-lang.org/tools/install).
+You can install them from [rust-lang.org](https://www.rust-lang.org/tools/install) or using appropriate package managers.

-Navigate to the project root and run:
+tu buid it from source in rust simply try

 ```bash
 cargo build --release